Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Ivory-billed Woodpeckers were the largest woodpeckers in North America, north of Mexico.
 They were slightly larger than crows, with larger, heavier bills, and mostly black coloration.
 Like other woodpeckers, they would drill into trees fallen wood searching for food.

 They used to inhabit a large majority of the southeastern United States, including Georgia — however, major habitat destruction left them basically extinct during the twentieth century.
-It was rediscovered in Arkansas in 2004, but hasn’t been seen since.
+It was possibly rediscovered in Arkansas in 2004, but hasn’t been seen since.

-Jesse enjoys bird watching and feeding birds in his backyard, learning about the different species, and sharing his knowledge and experiences.
+Jesse has been feeding birds in his backyard and bird watching across the country for years.
+He loves learning about the different species and sharing his knowledge and experiences on this website.